coralogix/terraform-coralogix-aws/examples/vpc-flow-logs /README.md

-# s3
+#  vpc-flow-logs

-Manage the application which retrieves logs from `S3` bucket and sends them to your *Coralogix* account.
+Manage the application which retrieves logs from `vpc-flow-logs` and sends them to your *Coralogix* account.

 ## Usage